 Adopting an Integrated Pest Management Approach

-If you haven't already, check to see if your state has an integrated pest management (IPM) program for vegetables.
-In many states, the Cooperative Extension Service offers fact sheets, education, and guidance on the most common threats to commercial vegetable crops in that state.
-Although there are some pests and diseases that are found in all parts of the US, there can be considerable regional differences.
-So it's smart to read the information for your own state or, lacking those, for a nearby state.
+If you haven't already, check to see if your state has an integrated pest management (IPM) program for the vegetables, flowers, fruits, or other crops you may be growing.
+In many states, the land-grant university system/Cooperative Extension Service offer fact sheets, education, and guidance on the most common threats to commercial crops in that state.
+Although there are some pests and diseases that are found in all parts of the US, there can be considerable regional differences, so it's useful to read the information for your own state and/or nearby states.

 Stay on the Lookout

 Once you know which pests and diseases can affect your crops, you can start actively watching for them.

 If you farm on a small, labor-intensive scale, get in the habit of looking at both sides of leaves when you're tending your plants, to check for eggs and disease lesions.
 If you farm on a larger, more mechanized scale, you can set up traps for insects and schedule frequent inspections for other problems.
 Large vegetable farms often hire IPM consultants to do the monitoring, a field known as crop scouting.
 Whether you're growing on a small or large scale, there is a whole new generation of field instruments and apps available to enhance the effectiveness of the system you use to keep and eye on your crops.